scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ## SCION Overview

 SCION has been designed to address the security issues of today's Internet depicted in the previous section [Why SCION - Internet's Issues](#why).
-This section gives a high-level description of SCION's basic elements, providing a basic understanding of this next-generation inter-network architecture.
+This section gives a high-level description of SCION's main elements, providing a basic understanding of this next-generation inter-network architecture.

-### Network Structure and Naming
+### Network Architecture and Naming

 SCION's main goal is to offer highly available and efficient point-to-point packet delivery—even in the presence of actively malicious entities.
 To achieve scalability and sovereignty, SCION organizes existing ASes into groups of independent routing planes, called **Isolation Domains (ISD)**.
 An AS can be a member of multiple ISDs.
 All ASes in an ISD agree on a set of trust roots, called the **Trust Root Configuration (TRC)**, ensuring that network traffic only flows on policy-compliant paths.
 The ISD is governed by a set of **core ASes**, which provide connectivity to other ISDs and manage the trust roots.
 Typically, the 3–10 largest ISPs of an ISD form the ISD’s core.